Case Study

 • With the approval of the overall design language, we were able to rapidly scale out the project and design the subsequent pages: landing and editorial pages, category, wrapper, and listing pages.

-• The implementation of a cohesive UI component library and the componentization of the user interface not only ensured consistency and coherence across pages but also facilitated the efficient production of additional screens.
+• The implementation of a cohesive UI component library and the componentisation of the user interface not only ensured consistency and coherence across pages but also facilitated the efficient production of additional screens.

 • This approach streamlined the design process, saving time and resources while maintaining a high level of quality and usability throughout the platform.